Fosome/garb/README.md

 Important Changes
 =================

+  It has now been nearly 6 months, I have removed the deprecated features listed below in master.
+  I will release 0.9.2 shortly, with these features removed.

   With The release of version 0.9.0 I have officially deprecated Garb::Report, Garb::Resource, Garb::Profile, and Garb::Account.
 Garb::Report and Garb::Resource should be replaced by Garb::Model.
   Garb::Profile and Garb::Account are supplanted by their Garb::Management::* counterparts.